jonathanrico/forcedotcom-user-setup/README.md

 ###Description

 Use this project to initialize your Salesforce Dev or Demo orgs with different users.
-This package uses the https://randomuser.me/ API to generate fake data and even upload chatter photos to the user profiles!
+This package uses the https://randomuser.me/ API to generate user records and even upload photos to their chatter profiles!

 ---
 ###Developers :